flutter/samples/navigation_and_routing/README.md

 # Navigation and Routing sample code

-Sample code for [Learning Flutter's New Navigation and Routing System][article], an article explaining the Router widget and it's associated classes.
+Sample code for [Learning Flutter's New Navigation and Routing System][article], an article explaining the Router widget and its associated classes.

 ## Samples